SOCIAL SCIENCE: GENERAL PROFILEDEC 300.A0

-The Social Science program is intended to enable students to pursue university studies in the broad areas of social science, law, education, and administration, through the acquisition of scientific learning based on the integration of knowledge and methods acquired in various Social Science disciplines.
+The Social Science (General) program is intended to enable students to pursue university studies in the broad areas of the social sciences, law, education, and administration through the acquisition of scientific learning based on the integration of knowledge and methods acquired in various social science disciplines.

-In Social Science students will be exposed to various disciplines that address the many aspects of human life:
+In both of our Social Science programs, students will be exposed to various disciplines that address the many aspects of human life:

 - Psychological processes